Nickflanagn24/blockbuster-brainbuster/README.md

 - Instructions and gameplay mechanics were designed by the project team.

 ### Media
 - The images used throughout the website were sourced from [Film Grab](https://film-grab.com/), focusing on movie-themed visuals such as iconic film scenes.
+- All over images were produced in [Canva](https://www.canva.com/).
 - The fonts were souced from [Font Awesome](https://fontawesome.com).

 ---